 All training needs and training received are logged on a central training register that is used by the Funds Office to identify relevant subjects for training, which are then delivered within the framework described above.
-Each new individual Trustee is required to complete the Trustee Toolkit and other training to meet the minimum requirements for knowledge and understanding.
+Each new Trustee Director is required to complete the Trustee Toolkit and other training to meet the minimum requirements for knowledge and understanding.

-The combined training, knowledge and understanding of the Trustees, together with the available advice, enables the Trustees to properly exercise their functions.
-The combined knowledge of the Trustees includes many years of trustee experience and training as described above.
-Several of the Trustees are current or former senior executives with substantial experience of financial, managerial and governance matters; for example, one Trustee was an HR Director with substantial pensions knowledge; another was Chief Engineer and Technology Director at a major oil company.
-Several Trustees have also had substantial involvement with other pension schemes or pensions industry bodies.
+The combined training, knowledge and understanding of the Trustee Directors, together with the available advice, enables the Trustee Directors to properly exercise their functions.
+The Trustee Board benefits from its directors having many years of experience and training as described above.
+Several of the Trustee Directors are current or former senior executives with substantial experience of financial, managerial and governance matters.
+This includes a former HR Director with substantial pensions knowledge and a former Chief Engineer and Technology Director of a major oil company.
+Several Trustee Directors have also had substantial involvement with other pension schemes or pensions industry bodies.